majiru/usrup/README.md

 ## Usrup

-Usrup is a small script for managing you $HOME/src directory.
+Usrup is a small script for managing your $HOME/src directory.
 I find it often that in addition to packages installed with my package manager I have programs I clone and use that I would like to keep up to date.
 The script usrup.sh will do